vansh-seth/Operating-System/Practicals/Practical-9/Readme.md

 Using semaphores, we can efficiently solve the Producer-Consumer problem by coordinating access to a shared buffer between a producer and a consumer.
 Semaphores ensure mutual exclusion and synchronization, preventing race conditions and ensuring the integrity of shared data.

-Certainly!
-Below is a Markdown version of the content you provided, formatted for a README.md file:

----

 # Reader-Writer Problem in Operating Systems

 The **Reader-Writer Problem** is a classic synchronization issue in operating systems (OS) and concurrent programming.
 It arises when multiple threads or processes compete for access to a shared resource, such as a file or a database, with different requirements for accessing it.
 While readers can access the resource simultaneously, writers need exclusive access to maintain data consistency and integrity.